ZenMastersTeam/Zen-UV/mkdocs/select.md

 ---
 ### Get Selected Area
-After you run this operator, the Multiplied Area value goes into the Select by UV Area operator.
+After you run this operator, the Multiplied Area value goes into the Select by UV Value operator.

 !!!
 Properties
     ![](img/screen/select/get_selected_area_op_prop.png)